 FaceReader is the world’s first tool capable of automatically analyzing facial expressions, providing users with an objective assessment of a person’s emotion.

 In 2007 FaceReader 1.0 was released.
-Since then, a new FaceReader release has been brought to the market on annual basis, with FaceReader 8.0 being the current version released in januari of 2019.
+Since then, a new FaceReader release has been brought to the market on annual basis, with FaceReader 8.1 being the current version released in February of 2020.
 With every purchase of FaceReader you receive a complete software package with full customer support offered by VicarVision’s partner, Noldus.

 FaceReader ClientsFaceReader is used worldwide at more than 500 universities, research institutes, and companies in many markets, such as consumer behavior research, usability studies, psychology, educational research and market research.

 Facial ExpressionsHappy, Sad, Angry, Surprised, Scared, Disgusted, ContemptNEW and Neutral.

 ValenceA measure of the attitude of the participant (positive vs negative).